Press

 Dominic Chianese on ‘Eye On New York’

 In an effort to assist two clients T-LINE TV booked Dominic Chianese on WCBS-TV’s “Eye on New York”.
-Dominic Chianese (Uncle Junior, Boardwalk Empire, Godfather) is the founder of Joy Through Art and went on the show to talk about his foundation.
+Dominic Chianese (The Sopranos - Uncle Junior, Boardwalk Empire, Godfather) is the founder of Joy Through Art and went on the show to talk about his foundation.

 Dominic got emotional when speaking about the charity and what it means to him on a personal level.
-He was also gracious enough to talk about the video that Todd Ehrlich of T-LINE TV produced about Joy Through Art (Joy Through Art).
+He was also gracious enough to talk about the video that Todd Ehrlich of T-LINE TV produced about Joy Through Art.
 T-LINE TV is producing all of the social media for Joy Through Art including, twitter and Facebook.

 Please log onto http://www.facebook.com/joythroughart to see the videos and posts that we have produced for the foundation.